Foxwoods Poker Room Review

 Players at Foxwoods

-Years ago the Foxwoods poker room was always hopping on weekends and holidays and frequently during weekdays as well.
+Years ago the Foxwoods poker room was always hopping on weekends and holidays, and frequently during weekdays as well.
 One New Year’s Eve, for example, it seemed like every table (of the then 170 tables) was filled.
-But turnout is not as robust as it used to be (see Cash Game activity below).
-Even before the arrival of the new casinos in New England over the past year plus, Foxwoods had seen its volume decline.
+But turnout is not as robust as it used to be (see our Cash Game Activity table for New England).
+Even before the pandemic, Foxwoods had seen its volume decline.
 Having said that, it remains a consistently active room.

 As you would expect, high activity results in a wide array of players.
 Even at $1/$2 tables, you will run into grinders trying to make a living and college students playing for the first time.
 At Foxwoods we have played with some of the craziest, loose aggressive players we have ever seen, to the point that the table becomes unplayable for those of us who find a table dominated by that style challenging.
 Fortunately, it’s easy to pick up and move to one of the many other tables and take another shot.

 Poker Tournament Structures